Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 > [!tabs]
 > **Step 1**
 >>
->> Once you have logged in to the OWA webmail interface, click on the cogwheel icon in the top right-hand corner, then `Options`{.action}.
+>> Once you have logged in to the OWA webmail interface, click the cogwheel icon in the top right-hand corner, then `Options`{.action}.
 >>
 >> ![emails](images/emails-all-01.png){.thumbnail .w-640}
 >>